5 Ways to Make the FAFSA Application Process Less Stressful

 5. Speed Up the Process

 The application process is a lengthy one, but worth it.
-To speed up the process, HomeRoom, the official blog of the U.S. Department of Education, recommends having the following documents easily accessible:
+To speed up the process, it's helpful to have the following documents easily accessible:

 - Student FSA ID and pin number (parents need one too)